jocerfranquiz/jocerfranquiz/README.md

-### Hi there 👋
+### Hello

-- 👋 Hi, I’m Jocer
-- 😅 I’m curious about maths, algorithms, machine learning, and gamedev
+- Curious about maths, algorithms, and gamedev
-- 🌱 I’m currently learning modern C, compilers and interpreters
+- Currently learning modern C, compilers and interpreters
-- 🎮 I'm playing Doom, Quake, NieR: Automata
-- 📫 You can find me as `@jocerfranquiz` on twitter
+- You can find me as `@jocerfranquiz` on twitter

 <!--
 **jocerfranquiz/jocerfranquiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.